-While there are always exceptions, the guitars best suited to fingerpicking tend to be smaller bodied, feature a wider than standard fingerboard, are highly responsive, project individual notes with great clarity and feature a balanced tone, not overly bright or overly bass heavy.
+The guitars best suited to fingerpicking and fingerstyle tend to be smaller, feature a wider than standard fingerboard, are highly responsive, project individual notes with great clarity and feature a balanced tone.

-In the market for a new guitar and play more in a fingerpicking style as opposed to using a pick?
-In the following article we’ll break down the answer above in more detail and explain why some guitars are better suited to fingerpicking than others and let you know exactly what to look for when shortlisting your potential new guitar options.
-This includes the sizes and shapes most suitable, the woods used for construction along with additional characteristics.
+In the market for a new guitar and don’t find yourself using a pick all that often?
+In the following article, we’ll break down the answer above in more detail and explain why some guitars are better suited to fingerpicking than others, and let you know exactly what to look for when shortlisting your potential new guitar options.
+This includes the type of guitars most suitable, the woods used and how this affects tone, and why any of this matters.

 But, keep in mind while there are specific combinations of wood, body shape and size that are more commonly associated with fingerpicking than others, the truth is the tone of your guitar is reliant on many different factors.
 These include how you play the guitar e.g. do you play with a thumb pick or the flesh of your fingers?
 The strings you use e.g. are they bright or dull sounding?
 The room you are playing in, along with a thousand other considerations.
 So, take the information below as a guide but keep in mind there is no substitute to your own ears and your own musical tastes.